 The pattern shows a roughly equal divide between intra-Community trade and trade with third countries.
-The trend in this respect is quite clear, since intra-Community trade accounted for only a third of the total at the time when the common market was formed.
+Here, too, the trend is quite clear, since intra-Community trade accounted for only a third of the total at the time when the common market was formed.